TL;DR

 Your ability to earn an income is your most valuable asset.
 Income Protection (IP) is designed to protect it.
 It pays out a regular, tax-free monthly benefit (typically 50-60% of your gross salary) if you are unable to work due to any illness or injury.

 Critical Illness Cover (CIC) works differently.
 It pays out a one-off, tax-free lump sum upon the diagnosis of a specified serious condition (e.g., heart attack, stroke, cancer, multiple sclerosis).
-The list of covered conditions is extensive and directly correlates with the diseases linked to accelerated aging.
+The list of covered conditions is extensive and directly correlates with the diseases linked to accelerated ageing.

 This lump sum provides vital financial firepower and choice: